andrewsimpson4/ParsaModel.jl/README.md

 id_ = [id[i].max for i in 1:n]
 mean(id_ .== class)
 ```
--`@Categorical(model, Z, [2,2,2])` creates a set of three categorical distributions each which has two categories.
+- `@Categorical(model, Z, [2,2,2])` creates a set of three categorical distributions each which has two categories.
 This is to set up a different categorical distribution for each class.
--`[class[i], Z[class[i]][i]]` ensures that our parameters are index by two variables.
+- `[class[i], Z[class[i]][i]]` ensures that our parameters are index by two variables.
 The first indicates the class and the second indicates the component of the mixture model within that class.
 - Note that `Z[class[i]]` returns the categorical distribution of class `class[i]` at which point `Z[class[i]][i]` gets the random variable of  categorical distribution `Z[class[i]]`
 - Take note of the output from `@Parameter(model, :mu)`